 All this is in addition to all of the books in her “The Wolves of Mercy Falls” trilogy ending up on the New York Times Bestseller list and her standalone novel “The Scorpio Races” being awarded a 2012 Michael L. Printz Award Honor.
 The Michael L. Printz Award highlights works of literary excellence that are written for a young adult audience.

 With so many accolades that came before it, it’s no wonder that “The Dream Thieves”, the second book in the planned for of Stiefvater’s “The Raven Cycle” series, has been so eagerly awaited by Stiefvater’s fans and readers.
 But will “The Dream Thieves” continue Stiefvater’s winning streak?
 Or will it spoil her so far perfect run?

-Fast forward two years later.
-Evangelista has certainly gone a long way from her days as a debut author.
+Kate Evangelista has certainly gone a long way from her days as a debut author.
 After “Taste”, she came out with even more books, such as the paranormal romances “Reaping Me Softly,” “Unreap My Heart,” “Til Death,” and new adult novel “Romancing the Bookworm”.
 She’s even set to make her debut on local bookstore shelves this year, as Macmillan publishes “Til Death”.